[Minor revision–posted 10/5/22 (replaces 10/12/20 edition)]

 (7) The university is not responsible for the care or supervision of a service animal.
 If a person with a disability remains on the premises after his or her service animal is properly excluded, it is that person's responsibility to arrange for the animal's care and supervision.

 b.
-Assistance Animals in University Housing
+Emotional Support Animals in University Housing

 (a) The individual has a disability;